Get Your Kids Successfully Started on Chores (and Keep Them Motivated)

 IT DOESN’T HAVE TO BE THIS WAY!

-My kids have been doing chores for seven years.
+My kids have been doing chores for eight years.

 Years ago, I read about the benefits of kids doing chores and was determined to start them with my own children.